OleHendrix/OleHendrix/README.md

 # Hi, I'm Ole 👋

 I'm currently a student at **42 Schools Amsterdam**, learning all about software engineering.
-With a background in marketing, I bring a unique perspective to creating **consumer-focused solutions** that connect technical development with **user-friendly design**.
+With a background in marketing, I bring a unique perspective to creating **consumer-focused solutions** that connects technical development with **user-friendly design**.

 ## About Me